microsoft/industry/README.md

 ### Healthcare

 Microsoft Cloud for Healthcare spans the Microsoft Clouds (Azure, Power Platform and Microsoft 365).
-This repository provides prescriptive architecture and design guidence together with respective reference implementations for the industry solution as a whole, as well as the various healthcare capabilities.
+This repository provides prescriptive architecture and design guidance together with respective reference implementations for the industry solution as a whole, as well as the various healthcare capabilities.

 <table>
 <thead>